frederic-perez/AmE-dictionary/data/dictionary.md

 __id__ _n_
 __ideation__ _n_ :two::hammer:
 __identical twin__ _n_ :two: Either of a pair of twins who develop from a single fertilized ovum and therefore have the same genotype, are of the same sex, and usu. resemble each other closely.
 Compare _fraternal twin._
-__ides__ _n_ :two: The 15th day of March, May, July, or October or the 13th day of the other months in the ancient Roman calendar.
+__ides__ _n_ :three: The 15th day of March, May, July, or October or the 13th day of the other months in the ancient Roman calendar.
 __idiocracy__ _n_ (humorous) A government run by idiots. _Frank is sick and tired of how America has become a state of idiocracy._
 __idiolatry__ _n_ /i-di-OL-uh-tree/ [:scroll: From Greek idio- (one’s own, personal) + -latry (worship)] Self worship.
 __idiolect__ _n_ The variety or form of a language used by an individual.